brendt/stitcher.io/src/data/blog/2017-11-15-optimised-uuids-in-mysql.md

 ## Saving UUIDs as binary data

-Instead of saving UUIDs as `VARCHAR`, it's possible to store their actual binary data in a `BINARY` field.
+Instead of saving UUIDs as `CHAR`, it's possible to store their actual binary data in a `BINARY` field.
 Storing them in this format, MySQL has a lot less trouble indexing this table.
 This is the graph plotting a much faster result.